Rigorous estimation of error thresholds of transversal Clifford logical circuits

 Meanwhile, the spacetime detector $d^t$ of the target code block to be the product is now

 where $M^t_{1,2}$ are outcomes of the $Z$ stabilizer measurements before and after the tCNOT gate.
-The superscript denotes the control code ($c$) and the target code ($t$) respectively (alternatively, one can also choose $d^t=M^c_2M^t_1M^t_2$.).
-A visualization of the detectors is show in Fig.~\ref{fig:problem_statement}(a).
-The spacetime detectors directly incorporate both error propagation mechanisms caused by the tCNOT gate.
+The superscripts denote the control code ($c$) and the target code ($t$), respectively (alternatively, one can also choose $ d^t=M^c_2M^t_1M^t_2$).
+A visualization of the detectors is shown in Fig.~\ref{fig:problem_statement}(a).
+The spacetime detectors directly incorporate both error-propagation mechanisms arising from the tCNOT gate.
 Namely, a bit-flip error that occurs in the error channel $\mathcal{N}_{\tilde{p}}$ before the tCNOT gate in the control block now triggers both $d^c$ and $d^t$.